Nuclei-Software/nuclei-linux-sdk/README.md

   UART:
   ~~~

-* For UX600FD, if you run simulation using xl_spike, it can only run to init process, then it will enter to
-  kernel panic, but the generated boot images works for FPGA board.

 * For some SDCard format, it might not be supported, please check your SDCard is SDHC format.

 * If you can't boot with the sdcard boot images, you can run the following commands in uboot to check whether sdcard is recognized.